sky-11-11/AI-summarization-App/README.md

 7. 🚀 [More](#more)

 ## <a name="introduction">🤖 Introduction</a>
+Hi I'm gaurav Rawat and this a simple AI summarization tool feel free to integerate this is you application.
 Summarize any kind of article with just one click using the powerful OpenAI model.

-If you're getting started and need assistance or face any bugs, join our active Discord community.
+If you're getting started and need assistance or face any bugs, connect wtih me on gaurwat191@gmail.com

 ## <a name="tech-stack">⚙️ Tech Stack</a>